pmusau17/rtreach/src/notes.md

 Let's consider the non-linear case.

 The [dynamics_pendulum_nonlinear.h](dynamics_pendulum_nonlinear.h) file specifies the number of dimensions.
 In the case of the inverted pendulum which is an example considered in this repository there are 4 states, therefore 4 dimensions.
 The real time reachability algorithm uses boxes to represent the states.
-The technique makes use of mixed face-lifiting and in mixed face lifting they dynamics along each face are over-approximated by the maximum derivative along that face.
+The technique makes use of mixed face-lifiting and in mixed face lifting the dynamics along each face are over-approximated by the maximum derivative along that face.
+For a box, there are two faces for every dimension (one for the minimum face along that dimension and one for the maximum face).

-Thus is the geometry file you will find a definition that specifies that the number of faces is two times the number of dimensions.
-Thus the file defines

-NUM_FACES = (2* NUM_DIMS)
+Thus, NUM_FACES = (2* NUM_DIMS)

 Definitions in this file: